805-528-8383

 Good Dogma's Dogma

-Good Dogma’s training philosophy emphasizes consistent positive reinforcement, distract and redirect behavior, and most of all patience.
-We maintain that teaching the dog what to do, what behavior is desired, and earning praise, contributes to faster conditioning of the desired behavior.
+Good Dogma’s training philosophy emphasizes structure and consistent, positive, force free learning.
+Using distract and redirect techniques, we maintain that teaching the dog what to do, what behavior is desired, and earning praise, contributes to faster conditioning of the desired behavior.

 We provide private instruction, as well as workshops, seminars, agility and group classes that are relaxed, fun and limited in size so that we can provide every student with as much personalized attention as possible.